Colored-Coins/Metadata-Handler/README.md

 })

-// Receives the latest peer that is trying to get a file from our client and the file it's trying to get handler.on('uploads', function (err, data) {
+// Receives the latest peer that is trying to get a file from our client and the file it's trying to get handler.on('uploads', function (err, peer) {
-  if (err) return console.error(err) console.log(data.peer) // Will print info about the peer console.log(data.file) // Will print info about the file })
+  if (err) return console.error(err) console.log(peer.info) // Will print info about the peer console.log(peer.file) // Will print info about the file })

 ```